haipeng-cui/bubblepop/README.md

 # bubblepop
-A js programm, which makes a lot of bubbles.
+A js program, which makes a lot of bubbles.
-Please run index.html
+Please run bubblepop.html